seanli3/docker-haproxy-certbot/README.md

 This configuration of HAProxy is also setup to do all the SSL termination so that your backend server(s) do not require a SSL configuration or certificates to be installed.

 In order to use this in your environment, you must point all your SSL enabled domains to the IP Address of this container.
 This means updating the A records for these domains with your DNS provider.
 This includes the website name and all alternate names (i.e. example.com and www.example.com).
 After this is setup, an inbound request for your website(s) is initially received by HAProxy.
-If the request is part of the Let's Encrypt authentication process, it will redirect that traffic to the local instance of Certbot which is running on internal container ports 8443.
+If the request is part of the Let's Encrypt authentication process, it will redirect that traffic to the local instance of Certbot which is running on internal container ports 8443 and 8888.
 Otherwise it will pass through the request to a backend server (or servers) as defined in the haproxy.cfg file.
 The details of HAProxy setup are out of the scope for this README, but some examples are included below to get you started.

 ### Setup and Create Container